 Appendix B: Memo Regarding Patient Choice at Discharge

 Appendix C: DAP Memory Care Justification Form

+Appendix D: Admission notifications

+Appendix E Dispute Process

+Appendix F: Clinical Readiness Scale with Psycho legal Considerations

 Department of Behavioral Health and Developmental Services

 This document is designed to provide consistent direction and coordination of activities required of state hospitals and community services boards (CSBs) in the development and implementation of discharge planning.
 The activities delineated in these protocols are based on or referenced in the Code of Virginia or the community services performance contract.
-In these protocols, the term CSB includes operating operating CBSs, administrative policy CBSs, local government departments with a policy-advisory CSBs, established pursuant to § 37.2-100 of the Code of Virginia, and the behavioral health authority, established pursuant to § 37.2-601 et seq. of the Code of Virginia.
+In these protocols, the term CSB includes operating CBSs, administrative policy CBSs, local government departments with a policy-advisory CSBs, established pursuant to § 37.2-100 of the Code of Virginia, and the behavioral health authority, established pursuant to § 37.2-601 et seq. of the Code of Virginia.

 Shared Values:

-Both CSBs and state hospitals recognize the importance of timely discharge planning and implementation of discharge plans to ensure the ongoing availability of state hospital beds for individuals presenting with acute psychiatric needs in the community.
+Both CSBs and state hospitals recognize the importance of timely discharge planning and implementation of discharge plans to ensure the ongoing availability of state hospital beds for individuals presenting with acute psychiatric needs in the community or in local or regional jails.
 The recognition that discharge planning begins at admission is an important aspect of efficient discharge planning.

 The Code of Virginia assigns the primary responsibility for discharge planning to CSBs; however, discharge planning is a collaborative process that must include state hospitals.
+CSBs and state hospitals are responsible for training new hires in the Collaborative Discharge Protocols.

 Joint participation in treatment planning and frequent communication between CSBs and state hospitals are the most advantageous method of developing comprehensive treatment goals and implementing successful discharge plans.
 The treatment team, in consultation with the CSB, shall ascertain, document, and address the preferences of the individual and their surrogate decision maker (if one has been designated) in the assessment and discharge planning process that will promote elements of recovery, resiliency, self-determination, empowerment, and community integration.

-appropriate
+DBHDS state psychiatric facilities operate as acute care psychiatric settings.
+The intent is for the individual to receive timely care for stabilization and discharge back into the community (including jail).
+DBHDS facilities are not long-term care settings.
+There should be careful attention paid to timely and appropriate discharge planning while assuring the individuals rights to treatment and services in least restrictive settings is maintained.

+Protocols for Children and Commonwealth Center for Children and Adolescents

+I. Collaborative Responsibilities Following Admission to State Hospital